1995parham/github-do-not-ban-us/README.md

 ## Introduction

-Github used to be an open and free platform for everyone, but it has decided to restrict Iranian accounts from contributing and being part of the open-source ecosystem.
-Although we understand Github might make this decision under the pressure of US government, we were expecting more respectful action from Github.
+GitHub used to be an open and free platform for everyone, but it has decided to restrict Iranian accounts from contributing and being part of the open-source ecosystem.
+Although we understand GitHub might make this decision under the pressure of US government, we were expecting more respectful action from GitHub.

-1) Github restricted our access to private repositories suddenly, but at very least we wanted Github to warn us before limiting our access.
+1) GitHub restricted our access to private repositories suddenly, but at very least we wanted GitHub to warn us before limiting our access.

-2) Github's team decided to take one step further and restrict us **based on our Nationality** no matter where we are living, while they were able to just restrict our IP addresses like other US-based companies.
+2) GitHub's team decided to take one step further and restrict us **based on our Nationality** no matter where we are living, while they were able to just restrict our IP addresses like other US-based companies.

-Eventually, we are hoping that Github's team:
+Eventually, we are hoping that GitHub's team:
 - let us download our private repositories and also make them public (setting control).
 - change their restriction policies to not limiting users based on their Nationality.
 - announce their decision publicly and apologize for making this situation (like what slack did before in the same situation: https://slackhq.com/an-apology-and-an-update).